TiendaNube/api-docs/resources/transaction.md

 * `refunded`: The transaction is refunded.
 * `voided`: The transaction is voided.

-### Transaction Integration Types

-* `external`: Payment was processed on the payment provider's site.
-* `modal`: Payment was processed opening a modal to the payment provider's site.
-* `transparent`: Payment was processed directly on the merchant's checkout.

 ### Transaction Event Types

 * `authorization`: The credit card transaction has been authorized.